databricks/genai-cookbook/genai_cookbook/nbs/2-fundamentals-unstructured-data-pipeline.md

 In the remainder of this section, we describe the process of preparing unstructured data for retrieval using *semantic search*.
 Semantic search understands the contextual meaning and intent of a user query to provide more relevant search results.

 Semantic search is one of several approaches that can be taken when implementing the retrieval component of a RAG application over unstructured data.
-We cover alternate retrieval strategies in the [retrieval deep dive section](/nbs/3-deep-dive).
+We cover alternate retrieval strategies in the [retrieval knobs section](/nbs/3-deep-dive).